ravenwits/mcp-server-arangodb/README.md

 ### Usage Examples

+You can pretty much provide any meaningful prompt and Claude will try to execute the appropriate function.

+Some example propmts:
+  - "List all collections in the database"
+  - "Query all users"
+  - "Insert a new document with name 'John Doe' and email 'john@example.com' to the 'users' collection"
+  - "Update the document with key '123456' or name 'Jane Doe' to change the age to 48"

 #### Usage with Claude App:
 ![](./assets/demo-claude.gif)

 #### Uasge with Cline VSCode extension:
 ![](./assets/demo-cline.gif)

 Query all users:
 ```typescript